FWGS/xash3d-fwgs/Documentation/supported-mod-list.md

 This mod already supports x86 Linux.

-To run this mod on specific platforms you may be need to compile libraries from **https://github.com/FreeSlave/halflife-featureful/tree/intense_force** branch of [halflife-featureful](https://github.com/FreeSlave/halflife-featureful).
+To run this mod on specific platforms you may be need to compile libraries from **intense_force** branch of [halflife-featureful](https://github.com/FreeSlave/halflife-featureful).

 27. [Half-Life: Opposing Force](https://store.steampowered.com/app/50/HalfLife_Opposing_Force/)